Mallorca's west - from the valley of the oranges

-Whoever is on holiday in the warm south or the lively east will immediately notice the striking difference to the west of Mallorca.
-Like another island, the Tramuntana is at its peak.
-Anyone heading for the mountain range, which is a UNESCO World Heritage, will at some point step over the threshold into a completely different Mallorca.
-Here, green valleys, steep cliffs and romantic mountain villages dominate the picture.
-The Tramuntana mountains, which stretch from Andratx to Cap Formentor far to the north, are Mallorca's showpiece from a scenic perspective and, with their confluence of high peaks and steeply sloping coasts, a scenario of the first order.
+Anyone on holiday in the warm south or the lively east will immediately notice the striking difference to the west of Mallorca.
+Like another island that has reached its peak with the Tramuntana.
+Anyone travelling towards the mountain range, which is a UNESCO World Heritage Site, will at some point cross the threshold into a completely different Mallorca.
+Here, green valleys, steep cliffs and romantic mountain villages dominate the landscape.
+The Tramuntana mountain range, which stretches from Andratx to Cap Formentor far to the north, is Mallorca's showpiece from a scenic perspective and is a first-class scenario with its combination of high peaks and steeply sloping coasts.

 Many gorges and valleys form panoramas on the mountain slopes that nature lovers and geologists alike dream of.
-Picturesque villages and small towns have developed in many of the territories that in times past were only accessible by boat.
-In the meantime, the west of Mallorca has been developed naturally; from Palma, you don't have to take the magnificent panoramic road along the west coast, but can also be in Soller through a tunnel in just 25 minutes.
-Nevertheless, it is the adventurous roads with crazy serpentines that invite you to follow the always fantastic views through the mountains.
-If you want to drive this adventure route, start in Andratx in the southwest and drive via Sant Elm, Banyalbufar, Estellencs, Valldemoosa, Deia, Sóller, Fornalutx.
+Picturesque villages and small towns have developed in many of the areas that were once only accessible by boat.
+Nowadays, the west of Mallorca is, of course, accessible; you don't have to take the magnificent panoramic road along the west coast from Palma, but can drive through a tunnel to Soller in just 25 minutes.
+Nevertheless, it is the adventurous roads with their crazy hairpin bends that invite you to follow the fantastic views through the mountains.
+If you want to drive this adventure route, start in Andratx in the south-west and drive via Sant Elm, Banyalbufar, Estellencs, Valldemoosa, Deia, Sóller and Fornalutx.
 A beautiful way to get to know the west of Mallorca.

-Besides this wild, rugged charm, the west also has very sophisticated towns.
-The harbour town of Port Sóller is definitely one of them.
-You can walk completely around the town's spacious bay on the chic waterfront promenade.
-In the associated harbour you will find numerous offers for boat tours.
-When you hear Mallorca West, you inevitably and rightly think of the Torrent de Pareis, the most famous gorge on the island.
-You can visit this natural wonder via an old smuggler's path, which also leads through a long tunnel.
-The only more adventurous place is La Reserva Nature Park, which specialises in exciting hikes.
+In addition to this wild, rugged charm, the west also has very sophisticated towns.
+This definitely includes the harbour town of Port Sóller.
+You can walk all the way round the town's spacious bay on the chic waterfront promenade.
+In the harbour you will find numerous offers for boat tours.
+When you hear the west of Mallorca, you inevitably and rightly think of the Torrent de Pareis, the island's most famous gorge.
+You can visit this natural wonder via an old smugglers' path, which also leads through an elongated tunnel.
+Only La Reserva Nature Park, which specialises in exciting hikes, is more adventurous.

 Mallorca West - 4 highlights